Jmorgan-123/killer-shot-portfolio/README.md

                           <li>
                             The Product Inventory Management System is a powerful tool for managing product inventory, sales, and generating a balance sheet.
-By following the user manual and using the program as intended, you can efficiently manage your products and track your sales
+By following the user manual and using the program as intended, you can efficiently manage your products and track your sales.
                           </li>
                           <li><b>NOTE:</b></li>
                             <p>Program uses a command-line interface and stores file in form of a text file.</p>